Typography

 • Lining numbers.
 Lining numbers have no ascending or descending features.
 Thus, the glyphs for numbers all stretch from the cap height to the baseline.
 This makes things look a bit cleaner.

 • Old-style numbers are not this way, and many numbers (such as a “9”) will break these lines.
-Most modern fonts use lining numbers—a result of the web and the fact that Google used to not display old style numbers.
+Most modern fonts use lining numbers—a result of the web and the fact that Google used to not display old-style numbers.
 However, this is probably a fine choice for data visualizations as well.

 2. Check your “Greeks and Vees” #

 It is worth paying particular attention to the glyphs for Greek letters and Latin letters of similar shape.
-For instance, the Greek letter $\nu$ can look very similar to the lower case “v”, depending on font.
+For instance, the Greek letter $\nu$ can look very similar to the lower case “v”, depending on the font.
 In the popular font Arial, they are essentially identical: v and ν.
 Can you tell which is which?
-On the other had some fonts do a good job distinguishing them.
+On the other hand, some fonts do a good job distinguishing them.
 In Segoe UI, they are distinct: v and ν.

 3. Use the Real Minus Sign #